common name: greenhouse thrips

 The adult females insert their eggs into the leaf or fruit surface.
 Just before hatching the egg blisters.
 A hand lens helps somewhat in surveying for emerging populations as it shows where the eggs are in the leaves, only the tip being visible.
 The eggs are white and banana-shaped and are inserted singly in plant tissue.

 The early larval stage is whitish with red eyes.
 Larvae become yellowish after feeding.
-Mature larvae average about 1 mm in length.
-There are two larval instars and then it moults to the prepupal stage which is light yellow with red eyes and short wing pads.
+Mature larvae average 1 mm in length.
+Greenhouse thrips undergo two larval instarsthen molt to the prepupal stage which is light yellow with red eyes and short wing pads.
 The pupal stage is slightly larger, with longer wing pads and larger eyes.
 It is yellowish and then darkens with age.
 The antennae are bent backward over the head in the pupal stage.
 The prepupal and pupal stages do not feed.

 This thrips feeds primarily on the foliage of ornamental plants.
-It attacks the lower surface first and, as feeding progresses and the population increases, the thrips move to the upper surface.
-The leaves become discolored and develop a distorted aspect between the lateral veins.
+It attacks the lower surface first and, as feeding progresses and the population increases, moves to the upper surface.
+The leaves become discolored and become distorted between the lateral veins.
 Severely damaged leaves turn yellow and drop.
-In addition to the feeding damage, both surfaces are covered with small droplets of a reddish fluid, voided by the thrips, that gradually changes to black.
-These globules of fluid increase in size until they fall off and another one begins to form, resulting in a characteristic spotting of the infestation area with black specks of fecal material.
+In addition to the feeding damage, both surfaces are covered with small droplets of a reddish fluid, voided by the thrips, that gradually turn black.
+These globules of fluid increase in size until they fall off, resulting in a characteristic spotting of the infested area with black specks of fecal material.
 The globules serve as deterrents to predators.

 The greenhouse thrips injures the leaves and fruit of citrus, but does not cause leaf drop.
 The damage of the fruit may be well defined depressed areas, often with irregular reticulation.
 This kind of damage occurs when fruit is immature.
 On mature fruit this damage is not well defined and merges into the healthy peel without a depression.